laravel-enso/laravel-enso.github.io/HowTo.md

    - the route name for `name`, for example `myContactPersons.index`
    - for `description` use any description that makes sense for you, for example 'Index page for My Contact Persons'
    - for `type`, we'll use 'read', since we're not doing any write operations for this request
-   - for `default access`, let's use 'Yes', since that means that any new role added will get by default access to this route
+   - for `default access`, let's use 'Yes', since that means that any existing and new roles added will get, by default, access to this route
    - and for `Permission Group`, we should select the group we previously created, for example `myContactPersons`
 - let's leave out parents, so we'll see the menu in the root, and set 'No' for children
 - Save